verciless/verciless/README.md

 I LOVE orcas!! they're my favorite animals, and I love everything about them.
 I Also like marine life in general, and want to be a marine biologist in the future!

 My favorite book is called "The Wrap Up List" and it is amazing!!

+I love drawing, and it is one of my favorite hobbies.
+Unfortunatley though I do not feel comfortable in posting most of my art, as I am a victim to art theft.